saambarati/node-stream-master/readme.md

     master.pipe(fs.createWriteStream(masterFile)) //master emits data of both child1 and child2 and child 3

     master.on('zeroChildren', function() {
-      //child1, child2, child3 have all emmitted end
+      //child1, child2, child3 have all emmitted 'end'
-      console.log('all children in "master" have emitted end')
-      // assert(master.numberOfChildren === 0)
+      console.log('all children in "master" have emitted end') assert(master.numberOfChildren === 0)
     })